The Best Cold Brew Coffee Maker (top Models + buying guide)

-Does it matter? depending on how pedantic you are – yes.
-Personally, I like one filter (paper only) as I can taste the brew in more depth.
+Does it matter?
+Depending on how pedantic you are – yes.
+Personally, I like a filter (paper only) as I can taste the brew in more depth.

 Since you’ll be waiting up to 24 hours, like me, you may appreciate something that is simple to use.
 No need to complicate things.

 For us, the Winner is: OXO Good Grips Cold Brew Coffee Maker:

 With its well-built brewing chamber and easy to use dispersion lid, the Oxo brewer makes a quality tasting cold brew with little to no technical expertise.
 Its disposable paper filters make it super easy to clean.
 Finally, its manually controlled valve release will help prevent any spills or accidents over the counter.

 Yes, you can use regular coffee beans for cold brew but depending on your brew method for hot coffee, you may need to rethink your grind size.
 Cold brew requires a coarse grind compared to a fine grind used for espresso, for example.
 You’re probably not going to find these types of grounds in a shop, so best to grind your beans fresh at home – as always.
 Choosing the best cold brew coffee grinder, of course, can affect your brewing process greatly.

 The best roast for cold brew is a light roast.
 Cold brewing is a great way to reduce acidity; light roasted coffee is naturally acidic.
 By using light roast beans, you get to experience flavors you’ve never experienced, without the acidic content.
 Heres a list of great beans to start cold brewing with.